$^{159}$Dy electron-capture: a strong new candidate for neutrino mass determination

-The holmium spectrum of Figure \ref{fig10} takes the electron orbitals M1, M2, N1, N2, O1 and O2 into account with the parameters given in Ref.~\cite{Gastaldo2017}.
+The {computed calorimetric $^{163}$Ho} spectrum of Fig.~\ref{fig10} takes the electron orbitals M1, M2, N1, N2, O1 and O2 into account with the parameters given in Ref.~\cite{Gastaldo2017}.
 The distances from the endpoint to the nearest peak for dysprosium (N1) and holmium (M2) are almost the same.
-Proximity of the M1 and M2 orbitals of dysprosium to the endpoint of the energy spectrum partly compensates the difference between the absolute EC rates of dysprosium and holmium at $E \lesssim Q_{\mathrm{EC}}^i$.
-The normalized cumulative distribution of the EC events near the endpoint equals

-where $C_{\nu}=0.0062$/keV$^{3}$ for dysprosium and $0.00056$/keV$^{3}$ for holmium.
-The M1 and M2 orbitals increase the number of events in the endpoint region, sensitive to the electron neutrino mass, by almost an order of magnitude.
+Proximity of the M1 and M2 orbitals of dysprosium to the endpoint partly compensates the difference between the absolute EC rates of dysprosium and holmium at $E \lesssim Q_{\mathrm{EC}}^i$.
+The normalized cumulative distribution of the EC events near the endpoint equals $(\lambda - \lambda(E))/\lambda \approx C_{\nu} p_{\nu}^{3}(E_{\nu})$, where $C_{\nu}=0.0061$/keV$^{3}$ for dysprosium and $0.00056$/keV$^{3}$ for holmium.
+The M1 and M2 orbitals increase the number of events in the endpoint region by an order of magnitude. { The same absolute numbers of events near the endpoint are provided by the ratio between the numbers of dysprosium atoms decaying to Tb$^*(5/2^{-})$ and holmium atoms: $R(^{159}\textrm{Dy}/^{163}\textrm{Ho}) = T_{1/2}(^{159}\mathrm{Dy}\rightarrow ^{159}\mathrm{Tb}^{\ast}(5/2^{-}))/T_{1/2}(^{163}\mathrm{Ho})C_{\nu }(^{163}\mathrm{Ho} )/C_{\nu }(^{159}\mathrm{Dy})=4.2$, while the total numbers of atoms before the filtering are in the ratio $R_0(^{159}\textrm{Dy}/^{163}\textrm{Ho}) = 4.2/1.9\times10^{-6} = 2.2\times10^6.$} {The smallness of $C_{\nu }$ values limits, due to statistical requirements, the sensitivity of EC experiments measuring the mass of electron neutrino.
+To improve sensitivity, reliable parameterization of the energy spectrum away from peaks is also necessary, taking into account the dependence of the electron level widths and decay constants on energy.} Decays accompanied by shake-up and shake-off excitations with the associated formation of multiple holes in the electron shell generate a fine structure of the spectrum~\cite{Robertson:2014fka,Faessler:2015txa,Faessler:2015pka,Faessler:2014xpa,Faessler:2016hxd,DeRujula:2016fdu}, which is experimentally visible in holmium EC and is described well theoretically~\cite{Brass:2017kov,Brab:2020uzx}.